seandstewart/bardly/pending/problems/the-taming-of-the-shrew/11-player.md

 To make her come and know her keeper's call,
 That is, to watch her, as we watch these kites
 That bate and beat and will not be obedient.
-She eat no meat to-day, nor none shall eat;
+She eat no meat today, nor none shall eat;
-Last night she slept not, nor to-night she shall not;
+Last night she slept not, nor tonight she shall not;
 As with the meat, some undeserved fault
 I'll find about the making of the bed;
 And here I'll fling the pillow, there the bolster,